JasonLiu1229/University-Vault/DS/Session/Session 6.md

 - <user id, list of user id’s of friends>
 - …

-Inspired by list processing (Lisp) , functional programming:
+Inspired by list processing (Lisp), functional programming:
-- immutable data
+- Immutable data
+	- Data is not changed but rather transformed into new data structures.
+This property ensures consistency and makes it easier to parallelize tasks since there are no side effects.
-- pure functions (no side effects): map, reduce
+- Pure functions (no side effects): map, reduce
+	- Functions in MapReduce are pure, meaning they do not have side effects outside their scope.
+This leads to more predictable and testable code.

 Simple model = easy to reason about
 ### Google MapReduce
 **Map**: map each <key, value> of input list onto 0, 1, or more pairs of type <key2, value2> of output list
 ![[Pasted image 20240418142344.png]]
-**Behaviour**:
+**Behavior**:
 - Map to 0 elements in the output → filtering
 - Map to +1 elements in the output → distribution